Axel-Nahum/NanoVNA-UTN-Toolkit/README.md

 ```

 ## Credits
-This project was developed as part of the requirements for the **Electronic Measurements II** course at UTN FRBA during the 2025 academic year.
+This project was developed as part of the requirements for the **Proyecto Final** course at UTN FRBA during the 2026 academic year.